Project Husky — Bridge Bot

 Everything existed.
 Nothing was usable.

-What the research revealed was specific and troubling: the resources were there, but they were written for systems, not for people.
+Going into this phase, the assumption was that autism resources existed and were reasonably accessible.
+What the research revealed was more specific and more troubling: the resources were there, but they were written for systems, not for people.

 What the resources had